Dementia

 Dementia is a condition in the brain that makes it hard for a person to remember, learn and communicate.
 The symptoms of Dementia including memory loss, confusion, mood changes and difficulty with day-to-day tasks.
 There are many causes of dementia, with Alzheimer's being the most common.

-If you do have dementia you can seek support from a variety of organisations without need for a formal assessment.
+If you have memory problems or other dementia associated symptoms or are a carer/family member you can seek support from a variety of organisations in Carmarthenshire without need for a formal assessment.

 However, if you need support from us you can request an assessment of your care and support needs by contacting Delta Well-being by telephone: 0300 333 2222 or by requesting an assessment.